RESOURCES FOR STARTING A BUSINESS IN SAUK COUNTY

 Starting a business is a big commitment and it requires time and money.
 Before you jump in head first it is important to assess your personal strengths and weaknesses as well as your skills and experiences to determine if owning your own business is the right decision for you.
 While no “quiz” can give you all the answers, the point is to objectively access your abilities.

-- Set up an appointment with Ed White, Executive Director at the Sauk County Development Corporation for a pre-venture counseling session.
+- Set up an appointment with Thomas Cox, Executive Director at the Sauk County Development Corporation for a pre-venture counseling session.

 2.)
 Define Your Idea